 Let me put the policy wonk side of me away for a moment and offer some real talk.

-What’s missing in the broader media coverage of this issue is an admission that our analysis of the market, the value of a degree, the job prospects on the other side of college —
+What’s missing in the broader media coverage of this issue is an admission that our analysis of the market, the value of a degree, the job prospects on the other side of college — none of it is customized for the members of the millennial generation who have yet to graduate high school.

 And I get it.
 We don’t all know what we want to be when we grow up or what we want to do with our lives.
 But if you do know, or know enough to direct yourself, college is a great experience and worth every penny.
 It is under these constraints, and with open eyes, that all you high schoolers now considering college should evaluate yourschool, your job prospects, and your major with the utmost scrutiny.